-In accordance with IAS 36, property, plant and equipment are analyzed to identify whether they show impairment indications at the balance sheet date.
-If the net carrying value of an asset is greater than its recoverable value, an impairment loss is recognised to reduce the net carrying value of that asset to the level of recoverable value.
+In accordance with IAS 36, intangible assets are analyzed to identify whether they show impairment indications at the balance sheet date.
+If the net carrying value of an asset is greater than its recoverable value, an impairment loss is recognized to reduce the net carrying value of that asset to the level of recoverable value.
 If the reasons for recognizing the impairment loss disappear in subsequent periods, the net carrying amount of the asset is increased to the level of the net carrying amount, which would have been determined if no impairment loss had been recognized.